Spectral Efficiency of Low Earth Orbit Satellite Constellations: System Model

 \subsection{Propagation Model}

-The link gain between a satellite and a ground terminal is determined from the path-loss and antenna gains of the satellite and the ground user. \coold{At a given frequency $f$,} the path-loss \coold{between satellite $i$ and terminal $k$} is modeled as \coold{$\psi_{i,k}(f)d_{i,k}^{-\alpha}$}, where \coold{$\psi_{i,k}(f)$\footnote{For example, with Friis path loss $\psi_{i,k}(f) = (c/(4\pi f))^2$.} and $d_{i,k}$} denote the frequency dependent gain \coold{and associated distance or link length}, respectively, and $\alpha\ge 2$ denotes the path-loss exponent.

-We assume that all satellite \coold{spot beams} have the same (first-null) beam-width $B_{\rm{sat}}$ and the same antenna pattern $w_s(\cdot)$. \coold{All ground terminals have a single beam} with the same (first-null) beam-width $B_{\rm{gs}}$ and the same antenna pattern $w_g(\cdot)$.

-Referring to Fig.~\ref{fig:sat_gs_off-axis}, let \coold{$\theta_{i,k}^{\ell}$} denote the off-axis angle between the main-beam direction of the $\ell^{\mathrm{th}}$ spot beam for satellite $i$ and the direction from satellite $i$ to terminal \coold{$k$}.
-Similarly, let \coold{$\phi_{i,k}$} denote the off-axis angle between the main-beam (receive) direction of terminal \coold{$k$} and the direction from terminal \coold{$k$} to satellite \coold{$i$}.
-The link gain between the $\ell^{\mathrm{th}}$ spot beam of satellite $i$ and terminal \coold{$k$} is\footnote{We assume normalized beam-patterns, where $G_{\text{max}}$, the product of the highest gains of the satellite and ground terminal beam-patterns, is included in $\psi_{i,k}(f)$, since all satellite \coold{spot beams} have the same beam-pattern $w_s(\cdot)$ and all ground terminals have the same beam-pattern $w_g(\cdot)$.}
+The distance between satellite $i$ and terminal $k$ is denoted by $d_{i,k}$.
+The path-loss between satellite $i$ and terminal $k$ is modeled as $d_{i,k}^{-\alpha}$, where $\alpha\ge 2$ is the path loss exponent.
+Referring to Fig.~\ref{fig:sat_gs_off-axis}, let $\theta_{i,k}^{\ell}$ denote the off-axis angle between the boresight of the $\ell^{\mathrm{th}}$ spot beam for satellite $i$ and the direction from satellite $i$ to terminal $k$.
+Similarly, $\phi_{i,k}$ denotes the off-axis angle between the boresight of terminal $k$ and the direction from terminal $k$ to satellite $i$.

+The antenna pattern of each satellite spot beam is represented by the function $w_s(\cdot)$, while $w_g(\cdot)$ represents the antenna pattern of the terminals.
+The link gain between the $\ell^{\mathrm{th}}$ spot beam of satellite $i$ and terminal $k$ is modeled as